rounakbanik/usdc-gated-app/README.md

 1. Clone the repository
 2. Install required packages using `npm install`.
-3. Add the Infura API key and the Circle API key in the `data/constants.js` file.
+3. Create a copy of `.env.local.sample` and name it `.env.local`.
+Add the Infura and Circle API keys.
 4. Deploy a version of the app to localhost using `npm run dev`.

 ## Usage